igonzaleztak/bank-api-example/README.md

 }
 ```

 The framework (`chi`)[https://github.com/go-chi/chi] has been used to implement the HTTP server.
 Additionally, to validate request's bodies the framework (`validator`)[https://github.com/go-playground/validator].
-This framework allows users to set several rules in the struct tags that can be used to validate the requests.
-One example of its usage can be seen when a transaction is created.
-The following struct contains the tag `validate` indicating what needs to be validated.
-For example, in the case of the field `type` it validates that is in the body (`mandatory`) and it checks that its value is `deposit` or `withdrawal` (`oneof`).
+This framework allows users to set multiple rules in the struct tags that can be used to validate the requests.
+One example of its usage can be seen when creating a transaction.
+The following struct contains the tag `validate`, which specifies the validation rules.
+For instance, the field `type` is validated to ensure it is present in the body (`mandatory`) and that its value is either `deposit` or `withdrawal` (`oneof`).

 ```go
 // CreateTransactionRequest is the request schema for the CreateTransaction endpoint.